 Infections

-Common disease-related causes of infection include:
+Some common disease-related causes of infection include:

 • Cancers that spread to the bone, disrupting the production of white blood cells